 The date is set and the venue has been carefully chosen.
 Your big day is coming up and you’re ready to send out the invitations to your loved ones.
 Unfortunately, picking out the perfect wedding stationery often isn’t as simple as couples imagine.
 Between the paper types, font, theme, sizing, inserts, and cost– there’s a lot to think about.
 But we’re here to help.
-Review our complete guide below on how to choose your wedding invitations to get started.
+Review our complete guide below on how to choose your wedding invitations and creative wedding invitation ideas to get started.

 - Wedding Invitation Shapes & Sizes